Hindu eschatology: Kalki

-Whenever there is decay of righteousness O!
-Bharatha

-And a rise of unrighteousness then I manifest Myself!

 Aditi is the mother of the twelve Adityas or solar deities.
 At the end of creation these eight suns will shine together in the skies.
 Kalki will amass an army to "establish righteousness upon the earth" and leave "the minds of the people as pure as crystal."
 Those left, transformed by virtue, will be the new seeds for a higher form of humanity, and humanity will begin again.